ablacan/NewInML2022_ICML/README.md

 # Registration

 Though labeled as an affinity workshop, this workshop is **open to everyone**.
-It is a **requirement** to register for the [ICML 2022 conference](https://icml.cc/) in order to attend the workshops, socials and anything connected to the ICML Conference platform, **including** this workshop.
+It is a **requirement** to register for the [ICML 2022 conference](https://icml.cc/) in order to attend the workshops, socials and anything connected to the ICML Conference platform, **including** this workshop. **Being registered for any component of the conference (tutorials, conference sessions, workshops, virtual only pass) allows you to attend any affinity events, including our workshop.**
 In addition, we would like to have an estimate of the number of attendees and their background. **Please fill out the [registration form](https://forms.gle/ajda5xPw7RfdjKnw6) intended for this purpose.**

 # Call For Extended Abstracts